jzxr/jzxr.github.io/README.md

 ### 7.3.4 Twitter - Scheduler

 ---
-This body content is to schedule bar graph to update
+This function is to schedule bar graph to update

 ---